 Language & Literacy

 The Language and Literacy program provides training for educators who teach learners with language-based learning disabilities, such as dyslexia, and other disorders that interfere with age-appropriate reading, writing, and expressive language skills.
 This research-based program incorporates multi-sensory structured language methodologies for use in both specialized and general education settings.
 Coursework, fieldwork, and clinical experiences emphasize visual, auditory, kinesthetic, and tactile methods designed to reach all learning styles.
 Language and Literacy courses address the five areas of reading instruction identified by the National Reading Panel: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
-In May 2012, the International Dyslexia Association (IDA) recognized Simmons as one of nine university programs in the U.S. that have met the standards outlined in the IDA's Knowledge and Practice Standards for Teachers of Reading.
+In May 2012, the International Dyslexia Association (IDA) recognized Simmons as one of 10 university programs in the U.S. that have met the standards outlined in the IDA's Knowledge and Practice Standards for Teachers of Reading.
 The IDA Standards provide the most thorough, research-supported documentation of what every teacher ought to know and be able to demonstrate, whether they are teaching dyslexic students, other struggling readers or the general student population.

 "There is no better program for teachers or administrators than the Simmons Language and Literacy Program.
 As an employer of special education professionals, it is my goal to hire every graduate of this program."